 4.442 The hearing officer will meet with the grievant at a mutually convenient time to review any documentation or other evidence that the grievant may present in support of his or her position.

-4.443 The hearing officer may not recommend changing the administration’s action regarding non-renewal or termination of employment unless the faculty member establishes a prima facie case that he or she has been denied a right guaranteed by the constitutions or laws of the United States or of the State of Texas.
+4.443 The hearing officer may not recommend changing the administration’s action regarding non-renewal or termination of employment unless the grieving faculty member establishes a prima facie case that he or she has been denied a right guaranteed by the constitutions or laws of the United States or of the State of Texas.
 A prima facie case is one presenting facts or documents that, so far as can be judged from first disclosure, would create a presumption of validity in the absence of response, contradiction or rebuttal by the Component.
 Unsubstantiated allegations shall not be sufficient to establish a prima facie case.

-4.444 If he or she finds that the grievant has established a prima facie case, the hearing officer shall provide the administration an opportunity to respond to the claims; determine whether the administration has stated a non-discriminatory reason for its decision and so advise the President of his or her findings.
+4.444 If the hearing officer finds that the grievant has established a prima facie case, the hearing officer shall provide the administration an opportunity to respond to the claims; determine whether the administration has stated a non-discriminatory reason for its decision; and advise the President of his or her findings.

 4.445 The President shall make the final decision regarding the grievance.

 4.45 Not a Due Process Proceeding.
 A grievance under this Paragraph is not a due process hearing, requiring the formalities specified in Paragraph 4.5 of this Chapter.